5 Microsoft 365 Features You’re Probably Paying For (But Not Using)

 2. Sensitivity Labels: Protecting Data Without Blocking Users

-What makes this feature underused is the assumption that it’s “too complex” or only relevant to highly regulated industries.
-In reality, even basic labelling can prevent accidental data leaks, especially when staff share files externally via OneDrive or Teams.
+What makes this feature so commonly overlooked is the assumption that it's either too complex or only relevant to highly regulated industries.
+In reality, even basic labelling can prevent accidental data leaks, particularly when staff are sharing files externally through [BACKLINK 4 — anchor: "OneDrive or SharePoint" → SharePoint service page].
+If your organisation handles any sensitive client, financial, or operational data — and most do — it's worth understanding what's already available to you.

 3. Power Automate: Removing Manual Work From Everyday Tasks

-At its simplest, Power Automate allows you to automate repetitive tasks across Microsoft 365 apps.
-That might mean automatically saving email attachments to SharePoint, notifying managers when a form is submitted, or triggering approvals when a document changes status.
+At its simplest, Power Automate lets you automate repetitive tasks across Microsoft 365 apps.
+That might mean automatically saving email attachments to SharePoint, notifying a manager when a form is submitted, or triggering an approval when a document changes status.
+These automations don't require development skills.
+Many common workflows can be built using templates, and even basic flows can save hours each week when multiplied across a team.

 4. Microsoft Lists: More Than Just Another Spreadsheet

-Microsoft Lists is often dismissed as “Excel in disguise,” which undersells its value significantly.
+Microsoft Lists is often dismissed as "Excel in disguise" — which undersells its value significantly.

-Lists provide structured data tracking with built-in rules, views, formatting, and permissions, and these are all tightly integrated with Teams and SharePoint.
-Unlike spreadsheets, Lists support validation and versioning without the risk of accidental overwrites.
+Lists provides structured data tracking with built-in rules, views, formatting, and permissions, all tightly integrated with Teams and SharePoint service page.
+Unlike spreadsheets, Lists supports validation and versioning without the risk of accidental overwrites.
+It's well suited to asset registers, onboarding trackers, issue logs, change requests, and simple CRM-style tracking.

 5. Audit Logs and Activity Tracking: Visibility You Already Have